panda3d/panda3d-docs/programming/render-attributes/lighting.rst

 Creating the light and putting it in the scene graph doesn't, by itself, have any visible effect.
 Your next step is to tell some object to be illuminated by the light.
-To do this, use the ``nodePath.setLight()`` method, which turns on the light for the indicated NodePath and everything below it in the scene graph.
+To do this, use the :meth:`.NodePath.set_light()` method, which turns on the light for the indicated NodePath and everything below it in the scene graph.

 In the simplest case, you want all of your lights to illuminate everything they can, so you turn them on at render, the top of the scene graph: